 Columbia Growth 529 Fund Manager Performance Evaluation

-The fund shows a Beta (market volatility) of -0.14, which signifies not very significant fluctuations relative to the market.
-As returns on the market increase, returns on owning Columbia Growth are expected to decrease at a much lower rate.
-During the bear market, Columbia Growth is likely to outperform the market.
+The fund shows a Beta (market volatility) of 0.63, which signifies possible diversification benefits within a given portfolio.
+As returns on the market increase, Columbia Growth's returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Columbia Growth is expected to be smaller as well.

 Risk-Adjusted Performance